The puzzle-like pattern on these Nike sneakers isn’t just a cool design—it’s a waste-reduction trick

 The designers took inspiration in part from Flyknit, the knit technology first used in the brand’s shoes in 2012; if a shoe is made from yarn (in Nike’s case, from recycled plastic), it can be shaped into a sneaker without the waste that the cut-and-sew process leaves behind.
 The company says that the Flyknit manufacturing process creates 60% less scrap waste than a shoe upper normally would.
 “Inspired by Flyknit, the design team thought about how to treat the materials used in traditional footwear, like synthetic leather, as one singular piece,” says Kinder.
 “We’re constantly exploring ways to eliminate waste.”

 The company is guided by circular design principles, he says.
 Flyleather, a material Nike developed in 2017, is made in part from leather scraps from tanneries that would normally be discarded.
 Grind, another custom material, is made from discarded scraps and recycled shoes and can be used to make outsoles.
-For decades, waste from manufacturing Air soles has been remade into new soles.
+For decades, waste from manufacturing Air soles have been remade into new soles.
 In 2019, the company released a guide to circular design for the industry that talked about factors like durability, design for disassembly, and “cyclability,” or how to make materials as easy as possible to recycle and how to collect products from consumers at the end of use.
 One factor, of course, was avoiding waste in manufacturing.

 Nike is now moving toward a goal of zero waste (and zero carbon).
 It’s worth wondering whether the types of shoes it offers may eventually change.
 Kinder wouldn’t say whether the company’s offerings would move toward a bigger percentage of Flyknit shoes, but knit manufacturing can go further in eliminating waste; already, since Flyknit shoes were first launched, the design changes have kept more than 3.5 million pounds of waste from landfills, and made use of more than 6 billion water bottles.
 And the knit thread lends itself more easily to recycling—perhaps, like Adidas, Nike will eventually also start to recycle old uppers into new shoes.